 To pass the Bachelor’s cycle, a student must:

-- have acquired at least 60 credits within four semesters of the completion of the first-year exam;
+- have acquired at least 60 credits within four semesters of the admission to the Bachelor’s cycle (conditional admission incl.);

-- have acquired all the required credits within eight semesters of the completion of the first-year exam.
+- have acquired all the required credits within eight semesters of the admission to the Bachelor’s cycle (conditional admission incl.).

 It is in principle not necessary to have passed all 60 credits associated with the second year to take third-year subjects.
 Some study plans may require that specific second-year courses (prerequisites) have been taken and/or passed before specific third-year subjects can be taken, however.

 What happens if I do not attend an exam ?